bahp/python-spare-code/README.md

 ### Adding a new project

-Create a new folder `foldername`.

-Create a `foldername/scriptname.py` script which starts with the following...
+Create a new folder `foldername` and a `foldername/scriptname.py` script as shown below

 ```python
 """